 FAWIC does not allow anyone, including any supervisor, co-worker, vendor, client or customer to engage in verbal, physical or visual harassment of employees.
 This policy applies to applicants for employment and independent contractors working with the company.
-Any applicant or independent contractor who feels that (s)he has been subjected to harassment in violation of this policy should immediately report this violation to the Deputy Director of Human Resources.
+Any applicant or independent contractor who feels that (s)he has been subjected to harassment in violation of this policy should immediately report this violation to a Unit Manager or Unit Deputy Director, the Executive Director, or Human Resources.